 In many cases, agroecology practices have helped show women and their families the importance of women’s economic autonomy—including the control and use of income raised by women.
 In ActionAid’s experience this work has motivated a growing number of women to proactively take on leadership roles in rural workers’ unions, and to come together to discuss issues such as market access and fight for new public policies on agriculture.

-"Donors and NGOs need to support women’s organizing
+"Donors and NGOs need to support women’s organizing as both a means and an end in itself."

 Many mainstream approaches to agriculture have perversely increased hunger, deepened poverty, undermined fragile soil systems and considerably increased women’s work burden.
 Donors and NGOs need to activate a holistic approach that increases women’s control over their time and their agricultural practices.
 This means explicit support to women’s organizing as both a means and an end in itself.